How to Avoid Common New Founder Traps in Business?

 The next challenge is validating Product-Market Fit and, even more importantly, Product-Market-Founder Fit.

 Because it is not just about having a product the market wants.
-It is about building something that also fits you as the founder.
+It is about building something that feels right and is built on your strengths.

-And it will be the topic of next week’s Focus Forward.
+It will be the topic of next Focus Forward.

 Mika Pyhämäki Keynote 5.9.2025 in Helsinki (Photo: Jakob Johannsen)